kael558/VizMotion/README.md

 VizMotion is a revolutionary tool designed to simplify the creation of animated diagrams.
 It allows users to generate animations from text input, make real-time edits to shapes and text during playback, and seamlessly pause to refine details.
 VizMotion aims to enhance the learning experience by providing visual explanations for complex concepts.

 ## 📖 Getting Started
-Navigate to `https://kael558.github.io/VizMotion/` to access and use the application.
+Navigate to [the website](https://kael558.github.io/VizMotion/) to access and use the application.

 ### Host your own
 The backend server code is hosted on AWS SAM which can be easily deployed using the following steps: